 Examples

-A simple example of the EDATE function.
+Firstly, below is a simple explanation of the EDATE function.

 Formula | Description | Result |